skip to Main Content

 Mai Tai cocktail on the front porch

-It’s Memorial Day weekend – the official start to summer.
-Time to put away the dark whiskeys and brandies and pull out the lighter liquors and start pouring the fruity drinks.
-In that spirit, why don’t you get out the rum and try a classic summer fruity drink.
+It’s Memorial Day weekend – the official start of summer.
+Time to put away the dark whiskeys and brandies pull out the lighter liquors and start pouring the fruity drinks.
+In that spirit, why don’t you get out the rum and try a classic summer fruity drink?
 My weekend is starting with the drink that ruled over the Tiki lounges of the 50’s and 60’s – the Mai Tai cocktail.

 Trader Vic’s postcard from the 1960’s – source: thetikiroom.com